 Senior Thesis Awards

 A student who satisfies the requirements of the College for admission to the Honors Program and is interested in doing independent work is strongly encouraged to participate in the departmental Honors Program.
 Students who successfully complete the Honors Program will have their degrees conferred with ‘Honors’ or ‘High Honors’ in mathematics; high honors is awarded only if the student submits a written thesis.
-The department awards the Hazleton Mirkil Prize prize for Best Senior Thesis Presentation.
+The department awards the Hazleton Mirkil Prize for Best Senior Thesis Presentation.
 The prize is awarded at the Department’s annual barbecue, generally held in May.
-Due to COVID-19 restrictions we were unable to host in-person senior theses presentations in 2020 and 2021.

 Undergraduate Poster Session